simon-ritchie/apysc/docstring_markdowns/apysc/_type/deleted_object_mixin.md

 ### `_disable_each_method` method docstring

-Disable each method of this instance.
+Disable each method of this instance.<hr>

+**[Notes]**

+This method disables only public methods (this method skips methods which starts with the single underscore character).

 ### `_disabled_method` method docstring